Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

         self.vocabulary.add(word)
 ```

-Notice how this solution isn't robust to random punctuation characters like @ or &, but we can deal with that later if we find, during testing or usage, it necessary.
+Notice how this solution isn't robust to random punctuation characters like @ or &, but we can deal with that later.
 Ahhhh, abstraction.
 At least we're considering other ways for sentences to end with `if char in '?.!'`.
 Also, it seems that we are actually repeating the lines `counts_dict['words'] += 1` and `self.vocabulary.add(word)` in one of our conditions and at the end of the function.
 In the name of the DRY methodology we could consider putting this into a function and calling it twice in place of those 4 lines.

-Now that we have figured out how `_update_counts()` is going to work we need to decide how to make `create_reports()` is going to interact with `create_report()`.
-As mentioned earlier, it's best to keep functions/methods specialized, this means that if we wanted to create reports and update our class with a list of file paths the functionality should be the same as if we wanted to create a single report and update the class with a single file path except.
+Now that we have figured out how `_update_counts()` is going to work, we need to decide how `create_reports()` is going to interact with `create_report()`.
+As mentioned earlier, it's best to keep functions/methods specialized; this means that if we wanted to create reports and update our class with a list of file paths, the functionality should be the same as if we wanted to create a single report and update the class with a single file path.
 This means that we should be doing updates to `self.master_counts_dict` from within `create_report()`.

 Here's what our code might look like if we updated it with those ideas.